AndrzejMachura/Temperature_Analysis/README.md

 4. Basing on the historical and forecasted temperature the yearly mean temperature was calculated.
 5. Yearly mean temperature was used to generate temperature change trendline, which is second order curve. *polyfit* and *poly1d* methods from *Numpy* library were used.
 6. Analysis results are gathered in two charts:
-    - First chart is showing convergence between test and train data.
+    - First chart shows convergence between test and train data.
-    - Second chart is showing monthly mean temperature for historical data, 10 years forecast, yearly mean temperature and trendline.
+    - Second chart shows monthly mean temperature for historical data, 10 years forecast, yearly mean temperature and trendline.
 Trendline equation is noted in the right lower corner of chart.
 7. Output:
     - *year_mean_temperature.csv* -  csv file containing yearly mean temperature for period from January 1965 until next ten years from today.
     - *params.csv* - csv file containing SARIMA hyperparameters and R<sup>2</sup> coeficien for each hyperparameters set.